True Stories Behind 23 of the Most Iconic Photos in American History

 The man on the moon

-On July 21, 1969, the astronaut Edwin “Buzz” Aldrin posed for a photograph beside the U.S. flag…planted squarely on the surface of the moon.
+On July 21, 1969, astronaut Edwin “Buzz” Aldrin posed for one of the most iconic photos in all of American history, taken beside the U.S. flag—which was planted squarely on the surface of the moon.
+According to NASA, “Mission commander Neil Armstrong took this photograph with a 70mm lunar surface camera” during the Apollo 11 mission.

 Four crew members